nonoleroux/nonoleroux/README.md

     => For more details, feel free to check the projects down below ⬇️

 - 🔎&nbsp;&nbsp;What am I looking for ?
-An **apprenticeship (June 2021)** where I could be of use, of course, but more importantly where I could continue learning and participate to the development of a company by collaborating on challenging projects!
+Currently working in a great company 🙂
 - 📫&nbsp;&nbsp;How to reach me ? : [email](noemie.leroux@student.adatechschool.fr) or [Linkedin](linkedin.com/in/noemie-le-roux)